 Orange Tulip scholarship gives students from NESO countries like Brazil and Korea a chance to study in the Netherlands.
 It varies by country in regards to the courses offered, the requirements, and the total amount of scholarship offered.
 Give it a look!

-A dream come true for Indonesian professionals; this scholarship is for either a master’s programme, short courses, or customized training programmes within the Netherlands.
+A dream come true for Indonesian professionals; this scholarship is for either a master’s programme, short courses, or customized training programmes in the Netherlands.
 To apply for this scholarship, you need at least two years of work experience under your belt.

 You can find non-EU student scholarships everywhere!